 Setup & Start Your Breeding Business

-Once your are clear with your plan, it is time for the action to start.
+Once you are clear with your plan, it is time for the action to start.
 You need to confirm the breed you want to work with and find your founding dogs, meet breeders, start building your dog spaces at home, buy the beddings, kennel disinfectants and buy all the supplies you will need.

 Run & Manage Your Dogs And Litters

 Now settled in, you need to start managing your dogs, get to know them and get them to be known too.
-Sign up to some local clubs and attend dog events to meet other breeders and find some perfect match for one of your next litters.
+Sign up at some local clubs and attend dog events to meet other breeders and find some perfect match for one of your next litters.
 That’s how to start a kennel.
 A lot of work and networking.

 Have a clear routine in terms of feeding and exercising, you need to keep your dogs healthy.
 Regularly check them up yourself or bring them to the vet for routine tests but also to clear them from genetic conditions and common diseases.
-Don’t forget than each new litter must offer an improvement compared to the previous ones, and it is your duty to make that happen.
+Don’t forget that each new litter must offer an improvement compared to the previous ones, and it is your duty to make that happen.
 You must have the knowledge, the assurance and, did I mention the knowledge?

 If you are a full-time breeder, you may want to invest in several bitches as you should never breed a bitch back to back.
 Simply try to find, without rushing yourself, great specimens from other bloodlines.
-Sometimes it will be a puppy but other times it may be an adult dog, or a champion!
+Sometimes it will be a puppy but other times it may be an adult dog or a champion!
 You need to get the “eye” of the breeder and know your current dogs’ strengths and weaknesses to find complementary partners.